-This three-day program is directed to patent attorneys, litigation attorneys and patent agents with or without a Patent Office registration number, but in any event, with little patent experience.
+This program is directed to patent attorneys, litigation attorneys and patent agents with or without a Patent Office registration number, or little patent experience.
 It will focus on teaching the basics of claim drafting, patent application preparation and prosecution, as well as a review of recent developments in the law.
-A litigator’s perspective is also presented to show how drafting and prosecution can influence the development and often the outcome of subsequent patent litigation.
-It is designed to provide a practical and solid foundation on which to build a stronger professional patent practice.
-The clinics offer a unique supplement to the kind of hands-on mentoring that senior attorneys are hard-pressed to provide to less experienced attorneys and agents.
+A litigator’s perspective is also presented to show how drafting and prosecution can influence the development, and often the outcome, of subsequent patent litigation.
+The clinics offer a unique supplement to the kind of hands-on mentoring that senior attorneys are hard-pressed to provide to less-experienced attorneys and agents.

 The lectures are designed to provide a review of the patent preparation and prosecution process and explain: